tonypilz/units/README.md

 Quantity< newton_force > q{5};
 ```

-Note that the definitions `metre`, `kilogram` and `second` are arbitraritly chosen and can be changed as well as the amount of units.
+Note that the definitions `metre`, `kilogram` and `second` are arbitraritly chosen and can be changed as well as their count.

-The rest of the library code past those 2 classes deals mainly with supporting them wich means improving their usage:
+The remaining library code past those 2 classes deals mainly with supporting them:
  - deriving units from operators eg `Unit<1,0,0> * Unit<0,0,1>` -> `Unit<1,0,1>`
  - deriving units from math functions eg `sqrt< Unit<6,0,0> >()` -> `Unit<3,0,0>`
  - printing units eg `print_unit< Unit<0,2,0> >();` -> prints `kg^2`
- - providing operators and math for class Quantity
+ - providing operators and math for class `Quantity`
- - convenicence stuff
+ - conversions between units and scales

+Further information can be found in the file [units.h](https://github.com/tonypilz/units/blob/master/include/units.h).